junho328/CoMLRL/docs/content/_index.md

 {{% tab "Q&A" %}}

+<em style="font-weight: 600; color: #9555af; margin-bottom: -0.5rem; display: block;"> "What are the differences between CoMLRL and other multi-LLM training frameworks?"</em>

+Compared with role-conditioned, parameter-sharing approaches based on single-agent RL training framework, using truly distinct agents provides a better modeling where highly heterogeneous LLMs possess fundamentally different capabilities and aligns better with the concept of study — "multi-agent".

+CoMLRL implements MARL algorithms from scratch to maximize flexibility and customizability while maintaining simplicity for usage.
+Additionally, although agents can either be trained centralizedly or decentralizedly with CoMLRL, their execution is always fully decentralized to ensure the high efficiency of inference.

 <em style="font-weight: 600; color: #9555af; margin-bottom: -0.5rem; display: block;"> "Does CoMLRL support single-agent fine-tuning?"</em>

 <strong>Yes!</strong> The simplest way is to set `num_agents=1` in your trainer.
 But since we omit fancy optimizations for simplicity of multi-agent training, you may not find the single-agent trainers optimal. <a href="https://github.com/hiyouga/LLaMA-Factory">LLaMA-Factory</a>, <a href="https://github.com/huggingface/trl">trl</a>, <a href="https://github.com/OpenRLHF/OpenRLHF">OpenRLHF</a>, and <a href="https://github.com/volcengine/verl">verl</a> are good choices for single-agent fine-tuning.